 If you are not sure what to major in, you are not alone.
-Many college students change their major at least once during their time at college.
-You will be more likely to select a major that is the right fit if your decision is based on the planning you have already started for your future career and the experiences you have had up to this point.
+Many college students change their major at least once during their time in college.
+You are more likely to select a major that is the right fit if your decision is based on the planning you have already started for your future career and the experiences you have had up to this point.